choihamin/Deep_Learning/README.md

 # Deep Learning

-This is the collection of the code ongoing **Deep Learning Course** of the Korea University.
+These codes are the assignments of the **Deep Learning Course** in the Korea University.

 - hw1 : Define Mean Square Error
 - hw2 : Define SVM-Loss & Cross Entropy Softmax Loss & KNN Classifier & Linear Classifier